acuparse/acuparse/docs/external/CWOP.md

-# Citizen Weather Observer Program Updater
+# Acuparse Citizen Weather Observer Program Updater Guide

 CWOP has a more complicated format and initialization process.
 Review the following site for [more details](http://www.wxqa.com/faq.html).